When are your next courses?

 How much are the fees?

-Course fees are £5,298 for courses beginning in August and September 2022.
-This figure is the same whether you choose to study on the fast-track or part-time course, and includes exam costs (except resits) and one specialist module.
+Course fees are £5,298.
+This figure is the same whether you choose to study on the full-track or part-time course, and includes exam costs (except resits) and one specialist module.

 Can I get funding?

-NCTJ Diploma courses do qualify for funding under the Journalism Diversity Fund.
+NCTJ Diploma courses qualify for funding under the Journalism Diversity Fund.
 Click here for full details of that scheme.
+Or you may be eligible for our Future of Journalism Fellowship Awards.

 What are my chances of getting a journalism job at the end of a course?